Fallenbagel/jellyseerr/docs/getting-started/installation.md

 # Installation

 {% hint style="danger" %}
-**Overseerr is currently in BETA.** If you would like to help test the bleeding edge, please use the image **`sctx/overseerr:develop`**!
+**Jellyseerr is currently in BETA.** If you would like to help test the bleeding edge, please use the image **`sctx/overseerr:develop`**!
 {% endhint %}

 {% hint style="info" %}
-After running Overseerr for the first time, configure it by visiting the web UI at `http://[address]:5055` and completing the setup steps.
+After running Jellyseerr for the first time, configure it by visiting the web UI at `http://[address]:5055` and completing the setup steps.
 {% endhint %}

 ## Docker